zkopru-network/blind-find/README.md

 For normal users, it should be just enough to play with User CLI.
 If you want to set up your own hub or admin, you can follow the following instructions.

 #### Play with Hub CLI
-To setup a new [hub][spec-hub], you need to be registered by the admin first.
+To set up a new [hub][spec-hub], you need to be registered by the admin first.

 Call `createHubRegistry` to get your hub registry encoded in base64, i.e. the content inside the field `base64Encoded` in the output.